eBUS/adapter/picfirmware.en.md

 To activate the bootloader, pins 3 and 4 on jumper J11 have to be short cut before supplying power.

-When the bootloader is active, the blue LED lights up immediately in full brightness, [see here](#led).
+When the bootloader is active, the blue LED lights up immediately very brightly (more than all others), [see here](#led).

 The firmware is then flashed by using one of the above tools via the serial interface with 115200 baud from word address 0x400.